 If you do not understand the way in which you are authorising your attorneys to act for you, or an inappropriate attorney is appointed, this will not necessarily prevent the LPA being registered.
 These errors can, however, later prevent an LPA being used, often when it is too late to rectify any mistakes without costly applications to court.
-A legal expert can help you avoid these errors in the first place, making sure your LPA is accurate and wholly suitable for your needs.
+A lasting power of attorney solicitor can help you avoid these errors in the first place, making sure your LPA is accurate and wholly suitable for your needs.

-Our legal experts can also help and guide you in choosing your attorneys.
+Our lasting power of attorney solicitors can also help and guide you in choosing your attorneys.
 When choosing an attorney, think about questions such as:

 - Whether they are willing and comfortable to act on your behalf?